RPM Italian Chicago

 The list's stated strengths are Tuscany, Piedmont, and Italy broadly, with California as the primary non-Italian anchor.
 This is a conventional but defensible emphasis for an Italian restaurant in a major American market: diners arriving for a substantial pasta and secondi dinner are likely to want Barolo, Barbaresco, Brunello, or a well-aged Super Tuscan, and the list appears built to satisfy that expectation with actual depth rather than token representation.

-The pricing tier is noted as mid-range on the list, defined as a range that includes options both below and above premium thresholds, suggesting the program is not exclusively positioned toward trophy bottles.
-A corkage fee of $50 applies for guests bringing their own bottles, which is standard at this tier in Chicago.
+The pricing tier sits at $60 per person, suggesting the program is not exclusively positioned toward trophy bottles.
+A corkage fee of $50 applies for guests bringing their own bottles.
 For guests planning a serious wine dinner, the combination of Davis and Babick's oversight and the inventory depth makes RPM Italian one of the more functional choices in River North for an Italian-focused bottle list.
 Compare this to the internationally oriented programs at something like Le Bernardin in New York City or the California-weighted cellar at The French Laundry in Napa, and RPM's Italian-first orientation becomes its clearest differentiator.

 Where RPM Italian Sits in Chicago's Italian Dining Scene